ruwanliyanage123/pc-hi/README.md

         @NamedQuery(name = "Laptop.updateGivenLaptop", query = "UPDATE Laptop lap SET lap.brandName = :brand, lap.modelName = :model, lap.serialNumber =           :serial  WHERE lap.lapId= :id")
      })

-cascade type can use to update the depenency objects
+cascade type will helps to sync the dependency objects with the dependent objects.
+Otherwise needs to mannually update, delete and create the dependencies

      @ManyToOne(cascade = CascadeType.ALL)